-The Broad Section applies to "Scientific The Review Section Table(Overview Excerpt) Research (S)".
-Applicants for this category select one of the Broad Sections listed. from A Broad d Sect ion A through K. Med lium-sized S Section 1: Philosophy, art, and rela ated fields Basic Section The Medium sized Casties applies to "Calentific 01010 Philosophy and ethics-related The Medium-sized Section applies to "Scientific Research (A)" and "Challenging Research".
-01020 Chinese philosophy, Indian philosoph y and Buddhist philosophy-related Applicants for these categories select one of the Medium-sized Sections listed.
-01030 Religious studies-related 01040 History of thought-related The Basic Section is the fundamental unit, and ■The Revi ew Sectio on Table(Table for Basic Sec tion Excerpt) "Early-Career Scientists".
+The Broad Section applies to "Scientific Research (S)".
+Applicants for this category select one of the Broad Sections listed, from A through K.

+The Medium-sized Section applies to "Scientific Research (A)" and "Challenging Research".
+Applicants for these categories select one of the Medium-sized Sections listed.

+The Basic Section is the fundamental unit, and used in the "Scientific Research (B/C)" and "Early-Career Scientists".
 Applicants for these categories select one of the Basic Sections listed.
-Basi Secti Examples of related research content Medium-sized Sections and Broad Section corresponding Basic Sections Medium- sized Section Section 010 10 [Philosoph y and ethics-related]